A Coq Mechanization of JavaScript Regular Expression Semantics: A Shallow-Embedded Coq Mechanization of JavaScript Regexes

 This effectively means that regexes should include some form of context to relate them to the full regex they belong to, so that this function becomes feasible to implement.
 We model this pattern using zippers~\cite{zipper}.
 The zipper holds both the current AST node and its \emph{context}, allowing reconstruction of the root regex.
-Additionally, comparing the context of two regexes allows us to differentiate between two sub-regexes which are identical but appear at different locations.
-Going back to the regex $r$, its child $r_2$ is represented by a pair of the AST for $\group{a}$ and a context describing that this sub-regex is located on the left of the top-level concatenation, and then on the right of the disjunction: the context acts as a description of the path from the child to the root of the regex.
-Additionally, since we also want to be able to reconstruct the root regex, this path is augmented with all the data necessary to perform the reconstruction: the contexts can be implemented with a linked list of incomplete AST nodes.
+Additionally, comparing the context of two regexes allows to distinguish syntactically identical sub-regexes that appear at different locations in the AST.\@ Going back to the regex $r$, its child $r_2$ is represented by a pair of the AST for $\group{\ch{a}}$ and a context describing that this sub-regex is located on the left of the top-level concatenation, and then on the right of the disjunction: the context acts as a description of the path from the child to the root of the regex.
+Additionally, since we also want to be able to reconstruct the root regex, this path is augmented with all the data necessary to perform the reconstruction: contexts can be implemented with a linked list of incomplete AST nodes.
 These contexts are depicted on the right of \cref{fig:non-loc-regex}, where $\square$ shows the incomplete parts of each sub-regex in their contexts.
 During compilation, as we traverse the AST of a regex, we manually maintain the associated context of each visited sub-regex.

-\subsection{Handling arbitrary recursion}
+\subsection{Handling Arbitrary Recursion}

-The termination of most functions in the specification derives directly from the fact that these functions are structurally recursive on a regex.
-There are, however, notable exceptions: the \inlinecode{RepeatMatcher} function~\cite[22.2.2.3.1]{ecma_262} and some functions of section 22.2.23~\cite{ecma_262}.
-Since these are not structurally recursive, they are not accepted as-is by Coq, which cannot ensure their termination.
+The termination of most functions in the specification follows directly from the fact that these functions are structurally recursive on a regex.
+There are, however, notable exceptions: the \inlinecode{RepeatMatcher} function~\cite[22.2.2.3.1]{ecma_262} and some functions of sections 22.2.6 and 22.2.7~\cite{ecma_262}.
+Since these are not structurally recursive, they are not accepted as-is by Coq, because it cannot ensure their termination.